 EDU 671 THEORY, RESEARCH, AND PRACTICE IN SCIENCE INSTRUCTION 3

-EDU 511 METHODS OF TEACHING ENGLISH LANGUAGE ARTS (EDU 546 is a prerequisite; 45 hours of field experience) 6
+EDU 511 METHODS OF TEACHING ENGLISH LANGUAGE ARTS (Prerequisites apply.)
+6

-EDU 682 TEACHING MATHEMATICS IN THE ELEMENTARY SCHOOL (45 hours of field experience) 6
+EDU 682 TEACHING MATHEMATICS AND SCIENCE IN THE ELEMENTARY SCHOOL (Prerequisites apply) 6

 EDU 500 PRACTICUM IN EDUCATION 6